Frequently Asked Questions

 How long should I spend studying each module per week?

-When can I access the online learning environment?
+When can I access the virtual learning environment?

 What do I need an Athens username and password for and how do I get this?